quii/learn-go-with-tests/arrays/readme.md

 ## Refactor

 We had already refactored `Sum` and all we've done is change from arrays to slices, so there's not a lot to do here.
-But our tests could do with some love...
+Remember that we must not neglect our test code in the refactoring stage and we have some to do here.

 ```go
 func TestSum(t *testing.T) {